 Within the Southeast, we are at a proverbial fork in the road.
 One route, taking no action, leads to a federal listing of the gopher tortoise which could have a negative impact in the region due to increased federal oversight of many sectors of the Georgia economy, including commercial growth, agriculture, timber, transportation and activities on military bases.
 The other route, investing in land to protect tortoise habitat that in some cases will provide public recreation land, requires creativity and action with the anticipated result being the avoidance of a federal listing.
 Protecting the gopher tortoise's habitat will also benefit people who depend on healthy longleaf pine forests for clean water, recreation and timber.

-The Gopher Tortoise Conservation Initiative (GTCI), a collaboration between the Georgia Department of Natural Resources, Georgia Forestry Commission, The Conservation Fund, The Georgia Conservancy, The Nature Conservancy, The Trust for Public Land, Orianne Wildlife Service and the U.S. Forest Service.
+The Gopher Tortoise Conservation Initiative (GTCI), a collaboration between the Georgia Department of Natural Resources, Georgia Forestry Commission, The Conservation Fund, The Georgia Conservancy, The Nature Conservancy, The Trust for Public Land, Orianne Society and the U.S. Forest Service.

 By 2020, the GTCI aims to raise $150 million from state, federal and private sources to preserve and manage 65 viable gopher tortoise populations in Georgia and preclude the need to list the gopher tortoise.
 Once the populations are protected, the land must be managed and restored to a longleaf pine/native grass and herbaceous woodland community using controlled burning.
 We believe this action will protect enough habitat to preclude the need to list the gopher tortoise as well as the multiple other species being considered for federal listing that depend on this habitat type.